snrnats/doc-centre/docfx_project/pro/reports/experience.md

     <img src="../images/reports/experience-promise-data.png"/>
 </a>

+The **Customer Promise Met** chart's **Show Data** option shows the number of each carrier's shipments that arrived late, and the number that arrived on time.

 ## Delivery Type by Carrier

 The **Delivery Type by Carrier** chart shows the proportion of each carrier's consignments that used a particular delivery type (for example, *Click-and-Collect* or *Delivery*).